SAP-archive/teched2020-IIS361/exercises/ex2/README.md

 ```

 ### Configure Chart
 In this step, you will configure the chart to be displayed in the analytical list page.
-UI Annotation "Chart" is used to represent the Chart control.
+Annotation Term "UI.Chart" is used to Visualize the App result in Chart format.
 You can configure different measures & dimensions of the Chart & as well as the chart type

-1. Come to new line after the UI.LineItem annotation is closed and press CTRL/CMD + SPACE.
-From the options, choose UI.Chart annotation

-2. Press CTRL/CMD + SPACE to choose value type as EnumMember for ChartType property.
-From the list, choose "UI.ChartType/Column"

-3. In the new line, open the list of options by pressing CTRL/CMD + SPACE and press enter on Title property.
-Add string value as "Revenue by Customer"
+1. Add Annotation Term "UI.Chart" under Annotation targeting "TECHED_ALP_SOA_SRV.Z_SEPMRA_SO_SALESORDERANALYSISType" (You can alss CTRL/CMD + SPACE to open the option list)

+2. Add a PropertyValue ChartType & set EnumMember as "UI.ChartType/Column"

+3. Add a PropertyValue Title & set String attribute as "Revenue by Customer"

-4. Repeat  step 3 for adding Description property.
-Add string value for description as "Net Revenue by Customer"
+4. Add a PropertyValue Description & set String attribute as "Net Revenue by Customer"

-5. In the new line, add Measure property from the list of options opened by pressing CTRL/CMD + SPACE.
-Add the property path as "NetAmount"

-6. In the new line, add Dimension property from the list of options opened by pressing CTRL/CMD + SPACE
+5. Add a PropertyValue Measure & set PropertyPath attribute as "NetAmount"

-7. Add the 2 property paths.
-One should be "SoldToParty" and the other should be "DeliveryCalendarYear"
+6. Add a PropertyValue Dimensions.
+Add Collection as child & add two PropertyPath, one should be "SoldToParty" and the other should be "DeliveryCalendarYear"

-8. Save the annotation file by clicking the ‘Save’ from File Menu or pressing CTRL/CMD + S. Your final annotation will look like below
+7. Save the annotation file by clicking the ‘Save’ from File Menu or pressing CTRL/CMD + S. Your final annotation will look like below
 ```xml
 <Annotation Term="UI.Chart" >
     <Record Type="UI.ChartDefinitionType">